padillam2001/cse15l-lab-reports/LabReport.md

 If you are on MacOS, Linux, or any other Unix-based OS, you can skip this step.

 3)
-Now, open Visual Studio Code and create a terminal by using *Ctrl* + *Shift* + *`*.
+Now, open Visual Studio Code and create a terminal by using `Ctrl` + `Shift` + `'`.
 You will now set your default terminal to the git bash you installed.
 Open the command palette by clicking *Ctrl* + *Shift* + *P* and select *Git Bash* from the options.
 Now, simply click the *+* icon in the terminal.
 Notice that you are now using a git bash terminal: